cefet-rj-dal/harbinger/examples/anomalies/hanct_kmeans_discord.md

-# Overview
+K-means clustering discord anomaly detection: K-means clustering over sliding-window subsequences; windows far from their nearest centroid are flagged as discords.
+Summaries and thresholds use `harutils()`.

-This Rmd demonstrates discord (rare pattern) discovery using k-means via `hanct_kmeans(k)`.
+Objectives: This Rmd demonstrates discord (rare pattern) discovery using k-means via `hanct_kmeans(k)`.
 The model clusters subsequences and identifies discords that are far from any cluster centroid.
 Steps: load packages/data, visualize, define k-means model, fit, detect, evaluate, and plot series and residuals.

 ``` r